Gkannan03/Project_1_Twitter_Scraper/README.md

   pip3 install streamlit  --> used to install streamli package in python.

 sntwitter.TwitterSearchScraper(Text) used to scrape the data from twitter.
-Text is the user input To get User input
+Text is the user input.
+To get User input
     text=st.text_input('Enter the Search_keyword')